Blackpool Researching Together is a health inequalities research partnership between:

 By putting the Blackpool community at the heart of the project, we can work together to find ways for everyone to have the chance to lead happier and healthier lives.
 Working together as co-researchers, we will ensure that local people’s day-to-day experiences of facing health inequalities in the town drives our work.

-Blackpool is moving from a consultation-based approach where we ask residents what they t`hink about something we have already committed to, to what we would define as authentic co-production, where people with lived experience are at the heart of changing services and systems, to improve the lives of our community.
+Blackpool has moved from a consultation-based approach where we ask residents what they think about policies, systems and services, to what we would define as authentic co-production, where people with lived experience are at the heart of changing services and systems, to improve the lives of our community.

 Blackpool Researching Together has commissioned two community organisations to recruit community members to join the team as co-researchers.
 We have a commitment to providing paid roles for 10 youth community co-researchers with Boingboing Foundation and 10 adult community co-researchers with HealthWatch Blackpool.